 One interesting finding was the 546 (14.3%) repeated kidney stone analyses with no change of compositions among the total cases of 3838.
-A study conducted by the Calgary Laboratory Services in 2016 found 15.9% of repeated renal calculi tests within 4.8 years (87.8% were repeated within three years) in Alberta.13 Furthermore, the repeated test demonstrated only rarely (5.5%) changed kidney stone compositions.13 The consistency of our data with the previous study indicates that most repeat urolithiasis testing may not be medically necessary in the short-term, e.g. within three years, and that there might be a laboratory test use issue.
+A study conducted by the Calgary Laboratory Services in 2016 found 15.9% of repeated renal calculi tests within 4.8 years (87.8% were repeated within three years) in Alberta.13 Furthermore, the repeated test only rarely demonstrated (5.5%) a changed kidney stone composition.13 The consistency of our data with the previous study indicates that most repeat urolithiasis testing may not be medically necessary in the short-term.